theconsummate/assigments/reports/cognitive.md

 Dhruv Mishra, st154709@stud.uni-stuttgart.de, Matriculation number: 3293775

-Summarize the paper you presented in a report.
-Length: 5–8 pages
-Layout and structure: your choice

 ## Abstract
 This paper presents modality exclusivity norms for 400 randomly selected noun words, composed by asking participants for perceptual experience ratings for five sense:
 - Auditory (by hearing)